 What is your best marketing tip?

 Invest in paid ads (assuming that you have good covers and quality editing).
 They are the best way to grow your audience, far better than live events and social media.
 The latter two can be effective, but they require a lot more time and effort.
-A single BookBub promo will do more for your visibility than an entire year of blog posts and lit cons.
-They are hard to get and require some persistence, but the ROI is incredible.
+A single BookBub promo will do more for your visibility than an entire year of blog posts and conventions.
+They are very hard to get and require some persistence, but the ROI is incredible.